tillioss/seal/README.md

 4. Add a user interface for easier interaction with both assessment tools
 5. Develop progress tracking and outcome measurement features
 6. Add multi-language support for diverse classrooms
+7. Enhance streaming endpoint with WebSocket support for bidirectional communication
+8. Add streaming support for curriculum endpoint

 ## License